 Another key indicator that it's time to break up has to do with relationship red flags.
-Your boyfriend may act in certain ways that concern you, but for one reason or another, you ignore it.
+Your partner may act in certain ways that concern you, but for one reason or another, you ignore it.
 That's all fine and well if you're just annoyed when he doesn't do his chores, but it becomes a problem when you're overlooking toxic behaviors.

-Be aware if your boyfriend has tried to control you, has emotionally or physically abused you, refuses to introduce you to important people in his life, or betrays your trust.
+Be aware if your S.O. has tried to control you, has emotionally or physically abused you, refuses to introduce you to important people in his life, or betrays your trust.
 When you're experiencing these behaviors, the alarm bells go off.
 "Give up dishonesty, and your relationship can change very quickly," says Goldsmith.
 "Keep at it, and your mate will lose all trust in you and your partnership."

 When you first started dating, did your heart flutter when you saw him?
 Or were you just happy to find a companion?
 It's important to be honest with yourself: There's no one here to judge but you.

 Many people are afraid of being single, or low self-esteem makes them feel like they can't do better.
 You might even worry that you're running out of time to find someone.
 But in the end, life is full of ups and downs.
 You can find the right relationship at any time in your life; it just won't happen when you're focusing on someone else.
-If you're with him for the wrong reasons, you owe it to your boyfriend (and yourself) to respectfully break up.
+If you're with him for the wrong reasons, you owe it to your partner (and yourself) to respectfully break up.

 You deserve to be with the partner of your dreams.
-Whatever the reasons you're feeling unhappy with your boyfriend, it's important to consider your own best interest.
+Whatever the reasons you're feeling unhappy with your significant other, it's important to consider your own best interest.
 If you do decide to break up, be understanding and kind.
 In the long run, it could lead you both to live happier lives apart.